snailpt/CTNet/README.md

 labels: [BCI IV-2a](https://www.bbci.de/competition/iv/results/ds2a/true_labels.zip), [BCI IV-2b](https://www.bbci.de/competition/iv/results/ds2b/true_labels.zip)

+### Experimental Setup:
+The original training set was split into training and validation subsets with a ratio of 7:3.
+Data augmentation was applied to expand the training set to three times its original size.

 ### Performance Comparison:

 Comparison of Subject-specific classification accuracy (in %) and kappa on the BCI IV-2a dataset.